Skip to content

 Desired outcome

-ViewModel is already constructed with the detailId required to identify the data.
+The Goal is to have a ViewModel already constructed with the detailId required to identify the data.

 class DetailsViewModel @Inject constructor(